- BFF Home

-A lot of people have some real basic questions about Christianity.
+Many people have basic, and yet serious, questions about Christianity.
 A lot of questions arise because they are looking too narrowly.
-If they get a broader perspective, then their questions would clear up in no time.
+With a broader perspective, their questions would clear up in no time.
 Here are some spiritual questions people ask?

 · Does it really matter if I sin?

 · How do a person know he/she really is a Christian?

 · A person doesn’t have to make Jesus Lord to have salvation, does he?

 · A person can’t lose his salvation, can he?

 · What does it mean to follow Jesus anyway?